wetryingtodorock/getblock-docs/en/rpc-service/arb/json-rpc/arbitrum_eth_syncing.md

 ---
-title: arbitrum:eth_syncing \[POST\]
+title: arbitrum:eth_syncing - Arbitrum
-description: Returns an object with data about the sync status or false.
+description: Example code for the arbitrum:eth_syncing json-rpc method. Сomplete guide on how to use arbitrum:eth_syncing json-rpc in GetBlock.io Web3 documentation.
 ---

 ### Parameters